 Although we had pleasant weather in November, visiting the island at this time of the year has the disadvantage of shorter daylight hours.
 It was getting dark while our guide was trying to point out interesting sights.

 Our final stop before heading back downtown was the Curacao Museum.
 Inside this dimly-lit museum was old furniture and paintings.
-One of the more interesting pieces was an old musical instrument.
+One of the more interesting pieces was an old musical instrument called a carillon.
 This peculiar instrument was shaped like an organ with long pegs.
 However, each 'peg' rings a bell.
 I was surprised that our guide allowed me to try to play something on this exhibit.

 It took less than 20 minutes to see the museum.
 Before heading back to the bus, we walked next door to have a peek at the first plane to be flown across the Atlantic Ocean.
 Only the front of the plane was on display.
 The pilot seats had been replaced with lawn chairs.

 Our tour ended in downtown Willemstad around 6 PM.
 Our guide hugged each of us as we exited the bus.
 It was a fun outing.

 We did not need to be back on the ship until 10:30 PM.
 Traci and I walked to the nearby Starbucks that our guide pointed out during our tour.
 We are not coffee drinkers but the draw here is free Wi-Fi.
 Wi-Fi is very expensive at sea.
 Many mobile devices cannot get a signal at sea either; therefore, port businesses that offer free Wi-Fi are very popular with cruisers who need or want to stay connected while on vacation.

 The Starbucks was crowded with people of many different ethnicities.
 Finding a seat was a challenge but Traci and I happened to enter just as a couple was leaving.
 We had a seat and quickly checked email and Facebook.